Stop attacks on civilians, prevent war crimes in Sudan

 Annalena Baerbock, President of the eightieth session of the United Nations General Assembly, addresses the high-level meeting of the General Assembly to commemorate the eightieth anniversary of the establishment of the United Nations.
 Credit: UN Photo/Loey Felipe

-As world leaders gather for the UN General Assembly, over 270 civil society groups from across the globe issue open letter urging Member States to safeguard international refugee, human rights, and humanitarian treaties from attacks by the US and other States.
+As world leaders gather for the UN General Assembly, over 270 civil society groups from across the globe issue an open letter urging Member States to safeguard international refugee, human rights, and humanitarian treaties from attacks by the US and other States.

 As State leaders gather in New York to kick off the 80th session of the UN General Assembly (UNGA), over 270* human rights, humanitarian, and faith-based organisations from around the world released an open letter calling on UN Member States to safeguard and celebrate international refugee, human rights, and humanitarian treaties—and to reject efforts to weaken them, including from the Trump administration.

-The 268 faith-based, non-governmental, and other civil society organizations listed below call on UN Member States to uphold, preserve, strengthen, and celebrate international refugee, human rights, and humanitarian treaties and reject efforts to undo or undermine legal norms.
+The 268 faith-based, non-governmental, and other civil society organisations listed below call on UN Member States to uphold, preserve, strengthen, and celebrate international refugee, human rights, and humanitarian treaties and reject efforts to undo or undermine legal norms.

 In recognition of the inalienable human dignity of each person, States built a rules-based system to maintain peace and security and to promote human rights and fundamental freedoms.
 Multilateral refugee, humanitarian, and human rights treaties are central to the objectives enshrined in the UN Charter, and essential to preventing and deterring conduct that harms people and threatens global stability and peace.
 Adherence to treaties has saved lives, upheld human dignity, and protected millions of people from persecution, torture and other human rights abuses.